 Unless each root cause of the problem is eliminated, the symptoms are likely to come back.
 This is why some people find themselves having the same issue over and over.
 At Practical Ayurveda™, our goal is to target all the roots of any given problem so that the problem can be eliminated.

 Ayurveda says that each individual is unique.
-It is important to look very closely to really help the person find a WELLNESS PROGRAM which is completely suitable.
+It is important to pay close attention to minute details in order truly to help the person find a WELLNESS PROGRAM which is completely suitable.
 At Practical Ayurveda™ we aim to provide help that is 100% positive for each unique person.
 We help people to differentiate between inputs that are critical, important, good or neutral.

 For our person with the dry skin and other vata symptoms, perhaps they have been keeping an irregular schedule.
 Irregular meal times will cause many vata problems.